gitlabhq/gitlabhq/doc/ci/variables/README.md

-Secret variables can be added by going to your project's **Settings ➔ Pipelines**, then finding the section called **Secret and protected variables**.
+Secret variables can be added by going to your project's **Settings ➔ Pipelines**, then finding the section called **Secret variables**.

 Once you set them, they will be available for all subsequent pipelines.

-## Protected variables
+## Protected secret variables

 >**Notes:**
-- This feature requires GitLab Runner 0.4.0 or higher.
+- This feature requires GitLab 9.3 or higher, and GitLab Runner 0.4.0 or higher.
-- A protected variable is a secret variable which is protected.

-All secret variables could be protected.
-Whenever a secret variable is protected, it would only be securely passed to pipelines running on the protected branches or protected tags.
+Secret variables could be protected.
+Whenever a secret variable is protected, it would only be securely passed to pipelines running on the [protected branches] or [protected tags].
 The other pipelines would not get any protected variables.

-Protected variables can be added by going to your project's **Settings ➔ Pipelines**, then finding the section called **Secret and protected variables**, and check *Protected*.
+Protected variables can be added by going to your project's **Settings ➔ Pipelines**, then finding the section called **Secret variables**, and check *Protected*.

 Once you set them, they will be available for all subsequent pipelines.